libzero/zero/README.md

-zero - a toolset for web services
+zero - a toolkit for web services
 =================================

 The focus of this project is to provide small helpers for building web services